suyashkumar2409/suyashkumar2409.github.io/_optimization/2023-09-10-gt-swimming-pool.md

 ##### [Add to your Calendar!](https://calendar.google.com/calendar/embed?src=c_cj683qvp827kgn759pj4sth5d0%40group.calendar.google.com&ctz=America%2FNew_York).

-No longer bother to check swimming availability times on the [CRC website](https://www.crc.gatech.edu/aquatics/hours).
+You no longer need to go all the way to the [website](https://www.crc.gatech.edu/aquatics/hours) to check swimming availability times.